-Prior to the release of Award funds, all Recipients will be required to file with the Board a copy of Recipient's policy addressing conflicts of interest that may arise involving the grantee's management employees and the members of its board of directors or other governing body.
+Prior to the release of Award funds, all Recipients must certify that they have a formal policy addressing conflicts of interest that may arise involving the grantee's management employees and the members of its board of directors or other governing body.
 The policy shall address situations in which any of these individuals may directly or indirectly benefit, except as the Recipient's employees or members of its board or other governing body, from the Recipient's disbursing of State funds and shall include actions to be taken by the Recipient or the individual, or both to avoid conflicts of interest and the appearance of impropriety.
-The policy shall be filed before the Agency may disburse the grant funds.
 (N.C.G.S.
 143-6.2(b1)(2005))